Top

 17h00 - Arrival in Aguas Calientes, check into your hotel, and have free time to relax and explore the town.

 19h00 - Your local guide for the following morning will meet with you to brief you on an upcoming day (at the lobby of your hotel).
-Afterward we recommend getting a good night’s sleep and getting ready for the following day.
+Afterward, we recommend getting a good night’s sleep and getting ready for the following day.

-DAY 2 - Machu Picchu
+DAY 3 - Sunrise at Machu Picchu

-4h00 - An early start this morning to begin queuing for the bus up to the site of Machu Picchu.
+5h00 - An early start this morning to begin queuing for the bus up to the site of Machu Picchu.

 6h00 - Gates open to the site, your guide will give you a 2h30 guided tour of the location.
 Once the tour is over you will be free to continue exploring some more if you like.

-12h00 - Return from the site down to Aguas Calientes for some lunch and to relax a while.
+10h00 - Return from the site down to Aguas Calientes for some lunch and to relax a while.

-15h00 - Hop on the train back to Ollantaytambo.
+- Hop on the train back to Ollantaytambo.

-16h30 - Arrival in Ollantaytambo where we will be waiting to pick you up in our private transport and transfer you to a hotel right in the heart of the Sacred Valley, here we will be able to eat some dinner and relax for the evening.
+- Arrival in Ollantaytambo where we will be waiting to pick you up in our private transport and transfer you to a hotel right in the heart of the Sacred Valley, here we will be able to eat some dinner and relax for the evening.

 7h00 - Time to get up and grab some breakfast at the hotel.